 Triggered emails are key to A LOT of online brands and retailers.
 Especially when it comes to delivering helpful marketing that maintains engagement with customers, keeping your brand front of mind and, in most cases, driving customers to convert or complete a purchase.

-Triggered emails help businesses deliver personalized, real-time content to shoppers at the moment they are most likely to convert.
+Triggered emails are automated emails, sent based on customers’ behavior.
+They help businesses deliver personalized, real-time content to shoppers at the moment they are most likely to convert.

-These types of emails are usually triggered by an individual’s activity, not sent as part of a scheduled send - so a large part of their content is likely to be very topical and timely.
+Triggered emails are not the same as segmented or business as usual emails.
+Since triggered emails are usually triggered by an individual’s activity, they are not sent as part of a scheduled send – so their content is likely to be very topical and timely.

 Types of triggered emails